 Sunlight: Bright sunlight can be a headache trigger for some people.
 To help prevent headaches (and protect your skin and eyes at the same time), wear a hat with a brim and running sunglasses when running during the day.
 Try to run in the shade whenever possible.

 Exercise headaches: Do you get throbbing headaches on both sides of your head during or after your runs?
 They may be exercise headaches.
 Exercise headaches occur more frequently when running in hot weather or at high altitudes, and are more common among runners with a personal or family history of migraines.

 The exact cause of exercise headaches is unknown, but they are usually harmless and can be treated with medication.
 You may be able to prevent them if you avoid running during the hottest part of the day (which is a good idea to prevent heat-related illnesses, too) and make sure you're properly hydrating.
+Some runners find relief by doing post-run stretching of their arms, shoulders and neck.
 If over-the-counter pain medications don't relieve your symptoms, talk to a health care professional.

 While most exercise headaches are benign, rarely exercise headaches may be a sign of a serious underlying medical problem.
 If you start getting exercise headaches along with any of the following symptoms, you should talk to your doctor about it: Headache lasting longer than a day, loss of consciousness, rigid neck, double vision, vomiting, headache on only one side of the head, or the first episode of exertional headache occurring after age 40.

 Get more advice about avoiding headaches after running.